FACorreiaa/Macro-Calculator/README.md

 # Macro Calculator

 # CLI App to calculate macros

+# Work in Progress

+- Work on simple version (only display TDEE and Objective) or advanced (with calories distribution)
+- Improve the menu text explanations
+- Improve the menu styles
+- Refactor code